karayabin/universe-snapshot/universe/Ling/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension.md

     - AbstractField::hasVeryImportantData &ndash; Returns whether this field contains [very important data](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-concept-of-very-important-data).
     - AbstractField::getDataTransformer &ndash; Returns the data transformer of this field if any, or null otherwise.
     - AbstractField::setDataTransformer &ndash; Sets the dataTransformer for this field.
+    - AbstractField::setProperties &ndash; Sets the properties of this field.
+    - AbstractField::setProperty &ndash; Sets a property to this field.
     - AbstractField::setId &ndash; Sets the id.
     - AbstractField::setFallbackValue &ndash; Sets the fallbackValue.
     - AbstractField::setLabel &ndash; Sets the label.